 The estate was later sold to the Irish government in the early 20th century, and the park was officially established in 1980.

 The visitor centre is located here.
-There is a very worthwhile audio guide (which is in multiple languages) and also some informative exhibitions about how bogs were formed, the various geological areas of Ireland, and a stunning painting of the animals which call the park home.
+There is a very worthwhile audio guide (which is in multiple languages) and also some informative exhibitions about how bogs were formed, the various geological areas of Ireland (including a sample of local Connemara Marble), and a great painting of the animals which call the park home.

 The entry to the park is free of charge.

 There is a decent sized carpark right next to the visitor centre.
 There is also parking available along the road just before you reach the main car park.
 Parking is free of charge.

 There is also an electric vehicle charging station in the carpark.

 There is a great children’s playground behind the visitor centre, which is located on a good open green area to let the young ones blow off some steam!

 There are ample picnic benches located around the grounds of the visitor centre with beautiful views of Diamond Hill and the rich and varied surrounding vegetation.

 The Visitor Centre: to get a feel for the place

 We always find it a good idea to learn about the local area before taking on some activities and the well presented and informative exhibitions and audio-visuals in the park are highly recommended.